-Not every lawsuit will make it to trial.
-Many civil cases, particularly those dealing with accident and personal injury lawsuits, are resolved due to the parties reaching a settlement agreement earlier in the litigation process.
-Generally, a negotiated settlement requires the plaintiff (the person that has filed the lawsuit) to discontinue any further legal action in exchange for receiving a payment from the defendant or the defendant's insurance company.
-Settlement payments are usually made as a lump sum (all at once) or on a structured schedule (regular payments over a period of time).
+A negotiated settlement requires the plaintiff to drop any further legal action.
+This is in exchange for receiving a payment from the defendant or the defendant's insurance company.
+Settlement payments are usually made as a lump sum (all at once) or on a structured schedule.

-Before accepting any settlement agreement, you should always discuss all available options with a tax attorney, personal injury attorney, or certified public accountant (CPA).
-They can help you fully explore the tax consequences of a verdict or settlement.
+Before accepting any settlement agreement, discuss all options with a personal injury attorney.
+They can help you explore how structured settlements work.
 Below are some pros and cons of structured settlements for you to consider.

 Pros of a Structured Settlement

-- A structured settlement may provide a plaintiff with a substantial tax benefit because personal injury settlements are considered "tax-free" under the U.S. Tax Code.
-However, some exceptions apply and can make portions of a settlement taxable, such as an award of punitive damages or interest that accrues on the settlement.
+- A structured settlement may provide a plaintiff with an income tax benefit.
+Personal injury settlements are "tax-free payments" under the U.S. Internal Revenue Code.
+But some exceptions apply.
+They can make part of a settlement taxable.
+This could include an award of punitive damages.
 Speak to a qualified attorney or tax specialist to learn more.

-- Structured settlements offer plaintiffs the certainty of payments over a fixed period of time.
-However, lump sum payments may be better suited for cases involving minors because they allow for long-term investing.
-They may also be better suited for cases involving those suffering from a debilitating injury that will require long-term medical expenses.
+- Structured settlements offer plaintiffs the financial security of payments over a fixed period.
+But lump sum payments may be better for cases involving minors.
+They allow for long-term investing.
+They may also be better suited for those who will need long-term medical expenses.

-- Parties may tailor annuities to cover a plaintiff's specific needs and all sorts of future demands or contingencies.
+- Parties may tailor annuities to cover a plaintiff's future demands or contingencies.

-- In most states, annuities are protected by state insurance laws which guarantee that the obligations of an insurer will be covered.
-Although federal law doesn't allow an insurer to formally declare bankruptcy, most states have a safety net for insurance companies that become insolvent.
-Insurance companies and policy claims will continue to be covered and paid by the home state's guaranty association, subject to state limits.
-Learn more about the key provisions in your state if you aren't sure about the specifics.
+- In most states, insurance laws protect annuities.
+This guarantees that the obligations of an insurer will be covered.
+Federal law doesn't allow an insurer to declare bankruptcy.
+But most states have a safety net for insurance companies that become insolvent.
+Insurance companies and policy claims will continue to be covered and paid by the home state's guaranty association.
+This is subject to state limits.
+Learn more about the key provisions in your state if you are unsure about the specifics.

-- A lump-sum payment may be combined with a structured settlement to meet immediate expenses such as medical bills, repayment of debts, and rehabilitation costs, to name a few.
+- A lump-sum payment may be combined with a structured settlement payment to meet immediate expenses.
+These can include medical bills, repayment of debts, and rehabilitation costs.

-- Parties can dedicate funds of a structured settlement to cover unanticipated advances in medicine so that if medical science develops a miracle cure, the plaintiff can give it a try.
+- Parties can dedicate funds of a structured settlement to cover advances in medicine.
+If medical science develops a miracle cure, the plaintiff can try it.

-- A structured settlement may help parties who are far apart in their settlement negotiations to reach an agreement acceptable to both the plaintiff and the defendant.
+- A structured settlement payout may help parties reach an agreement if they are far apart in their settlement negotiations.

 Cons of a Structured Settlement

-- Certain parts of a settlement, regardless of whether they are lump sum or structured, can be taxed—including but not limited to punitive damages, some attorney's fees, and purely emotional damages not stemming from physical injury.
-It's important to speak to a qualified attorney regarding which parts of a settlement can be taxed.
+- Certain parts of settlement money are taxable regardless of whether they are lump sum or structured.
+This includes punitive damages, some attorney's fees, and purely emotional damages.
+Speak to an attorney about which parts of settlement proceeds you must pay taxes on.

-- A plaintiff may fear that, no matter how the settlement protects against negative economic conditions such as inflation or recession, unknown changes in the economy could make the annuity payments too small.
+- A plaintiff may fear a recession or unknown economic changes could make the annuity payments too small.

-- In the past, some insurance companies were reluctant to disclose how much they would have to pay to buy an annuity covering the amount of the settlement.
-A structured settlement frequently costs insurance companies less than it would to make a lump-sum settlement.
-Without this information, the plaintiff's attorney will not be able to make a complete assessment of the benefits and drawbacks of a settlement offer.
-Some states, such as New York and Florida, have some form of a disclosure law known as a "Structured Settlement Protection Act" (SSPA).
-These laws require insurers to be upfront about their costs.
+- In the past, some life insurance companies were reluctant to disclose how much they would have to pay to buy an annuity covering the settlement amount.
+A structured settlement usually costs insurance companies less than it would to make a lump-sum settlement.
+This info is necessary for the plaintiff's attorney to make a complete assessment of a settlement offer.
+Some states, such as New York and Florida, have a disclosure law known as the "Structured Settlement Protection Act" (SSPA).
+These laws force insurers to reveal their costs in these types of cases.

-Learn More About Structured Settlements by Talking to a Lawyer
+Learn More About Structured Settlements by Talking to an Injury Lawyer

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help